microsoft/lsprotocol/packages/python/README.md

 # Language Server Protocol Types implementation for Python

-`lsprotocol` is a python implementation of object types used in the Language Server Protocol (LSP).
+`lsprotocol` is a Python implementation of object types used in the Language Server Protocol (LSP).
 This repository contains the code generator and the generated types for LSP.

 ## Overview